Our students head to school soon – if not already. There, they stand on a battle ground.

 Daniel 10:12-14 WEB

-I itch to see breakthrough in my own students’ lives.
-You might have a special student in which you’d cherish breakthrough as well.
+I itch to see breakthroughs in my own children’s lives.
+You might have a special student with whom you’d cherish a breakthrough as well.

 Today we’re praying for the head – their mind and thoughts.
 After all, isn’t that a breeding ground for actions?